This page is designed to answer the following questions:

 If you discover a fire, you must raise the alarm immediately, so that everyone can follow their procedures and evacuate the building.
 After you have left the building, you should not return for any reason, as it could put yourself and others at risk.

-You should only attempt to tackle a fire yourself if it is completely safe to do so and you have received training.
-Yourself or another specified person should contact the emergency services for assistance as soon as possible.
+You should only attempt to tackle a fire yourself if it is relatively safe to do so and you have received relevant training.
+You or another specified person should contact the emergency services for assistance as soon as possible.

-Following a fire-related incident, yourself and others should reflect on what went wrong and implement control measures to reduce the likelihood of it happening again.
+Following a fire-related incident, it is useful to reflect on what went wrong and implement control measures to reduce the likelihood of it happening again.